faceyspacey/redux-first-router/README.md

 }
 ```

-And here's how you'd embed SEO/Redux-friendly links in your app, while making use the triggered state:
+And here's how you'd embed SEO/Redux-friendly links in your app, while making use of the triggered state:
 ```javascript
 import React from 'react'
 import ReactDOM from 'react-dom'